RI-SE/smirk/docs/System Requirements Specification.md

 # 3.2 Machine Learning Safety Requirements [H] <a name="ml_safety_reqts"></a>
 SYS-ML-REQ1: The object detection component shall detect pedestrians if the radar tracking component returns TTC < 4s for the corresponding object.

+Rationale: SMIRK follows the reference architecture from Ben Abdessalem et al. (2018) and uses the same TTC threshold (4s).

 # 3.2.1 Performance Requirements
 - SYS-PER-REQ1: The object detection component shall identify pedestrians that are on or close to the road when they are 50 meters away or closer.
 - SYS-PER-REQ2: In a sequence of images from a video feed any object to be detected shall not be missed more then 1 in 5 frames.
 - SYS-PER-REQ3: Position of pedestrians shall be determined within 50 cm of their actual position.

+Rationale: SMIRK adapts the performance requirements specified by Gauerhof et al. (2020) for the SMIRK ODD.

 # 3.2.2 Robustness Requirements
 - SYS-ROB-REQ1: The object detection component shall perform as required in all situations Ego may encounter within the defined ODD.
 - SYS-ROB-REQ2: The ML component shall identify a person irrespective of their pose with respect to the camera.

+Rationale: SMIRK reuses robustness requirements for pedestrian detection from previous work.
+SYS-ROB-REQ1 is specificed in Gauerhof et al. (2020).
+SYS-ROB-REQ2 is presented as Example 7 in AMLAS.

 # 4 Operational Design Domain [B] <a name="odd"></a>
 This section specifies the SMIRK operational design domain (ODD).
 The ODD specification is based on the taxonomy developed by NHTSA (Thorn et al., 2018).
 Note that the ODD is deliberately restricted to allow rapid prototyping of a SMIRK MVP.